 - 1. Remove the stop tube assembly.
 See Figure 5.7 for a detailed view of the downstream rod cover and seal gland assembly. - A. Remove the bolts attaching the rod cover to the stop tube assembly and remove the rod cover from the prover.
 Be careful when removing the cover so as to not damage the PTFE rider inside the cover and to not damage the end of the rod. - B. Once the rod cover is off, start removing the bolts holding the stop tube assembly in place, and then remove the assembly from the prover.
 Make sure to slide the assembly straight out of the prover and to not damage the piston rod as you remove the assembly. - C. Once the stop tube assembly is removed, remove the O-ring on the flange face.
-Detach the seal assembly portion from the stop tube assembly and start removing the seals.
+Do not remove the seal assy from the stop tube.
 See Figure 5.8 for a detailed view. - i.
-Starting on the upstream side, remove the urethane stop washer. - ii.
+Remove the PTFE stop washer. - ii.
 Remove the outer snap ring. - iii.
-Remove the rod seal. - iv.
+Remove the shaft seal. - iv.
 Remove the seal spacer. - v.
-Remove the next rod seal. - vi.
-Remove the next seal spacer. - vii.
-Remove the snap ring. - viii.
-Remove the bushing. - ix.
-Next, move to the downstream side.
-Remove the last snap ring. - x.
-Remove the O-Ring from the outside of the seal gland assembly. - 2.
+Remove the next shaft seal. - 2.
 Rebuild the seal assembly, making sure to inspect the assembly and any pieces being reused for damage.
 Repeat the above process in reverse order, making sure to lightly grease all surfaces as it is reassembled.
 Take note of the direction of the seals when reinstalling.
 If the seals are installed improperly, the assembly will leak.
 See details of Figure 5.6 - 3.
 Reinstall the assembly.
 If doing anything with the piston assembly, wait to install this assembly until all work on the piston is completed and the piston is reinstalled.